afroisalreadyinu/practical-ansible-intro/readme.md

 In order to run the above playbook, save it in a file named `user_accounts.yml` next to the inventory.
-Or just navigate to the `example/part1` directory in this repo.
-Then run the following
+Or just navigate to the `example` directory in this repo.
+Then run the following command:
-command:

-    ansible-playbook -i ../inventory user_accounts.yml
+    ansible-playbook -i inventory part1/user_accounts.yml

+The reason we are running this playbook in the parent directory of the playbook is that the `ansible.cfg` file which makes sure that we are connecting as the right user is in there.
 The `ansible-playbook` command runs playbooks instead of single modules, and is where the real Ansible magic lies, so we'll be using it much more often.
 When you run the above command, you should see a list of the tasks by name, followed by information on whether anything changed, and a final line that recaps this information.
 Here is what you should see when you run `playbook_simple.yml` for the first time on a fresh server:

     PLAY RECAP **********************************************************
     server           : ok=5    changed=4    unreachable=0    failed=0